Apoorvaragam

-The film ran more than 50 days in kerala and became a hit at the box office.
+The film ran for more than 50 days in Kerala and became a hit at the box office.
+It was also the last movie acted by Santosh Jogi and was released after his death in April 2010.
 It was later dubbed into Telugu as 50% Love.

 Plot

-Apoorvaragam is the story of three youngsters Roopesh, Nancy and Tommy.
+Apoorvaragam is the story of three youngsters Roopesh, Nancy, and Tommy.
 Roopesh has always been in love with Nancy but has never had the nerve to express it.
 For Nancy, love is something that is beyond words.
-Tommy is the perfect Cupid, who would make things happen for these two.
-Slowly Roopesh and Nancy fall in love.
-Behind their backs Tommy calls Nancy's father and informs him that his daughter is dating someone from the college.
+Tommy is the perfect Cupid who would make things happen for these two.
+Slowly, Roopesh and Nancy fall in love.
+Behind their backs, Tommy calls Nancy's father and informs him that his daughter is dating someone from the college.
 Her daddy trusts her and so does not take this seriously at first.
-But later when he grows more suspicious, he decides to marry her off to someone he knows.
+But later when he grows more suspicious, he decides to marry her to someone he knows.

 Nancy and Roopesh register their marriage.
 Tommy makes another call to her father and informs him that his daughter has gotten married.
 Her father, after verifying this information, comes and meets Roopesh.
-He tells Roopesh that he is ready to give any amount to him to withdraw from the relation.
-Roopesh tells him that he is not in love with Nancy and is only doing this for money.
+He tells Roopesh that he is ready to give any amount to him to withdraw from the relationship.
+Roopesh tells him he is not in love with Nancy and is only doing this for money.
 Roopesh demands Rs.
-1 crore to back out from the relation and Nancy's father gives it.
+1 crore to back out from the relationship to which Nancy's father agrees.

-Roopesh, Tommy and their third companion Narayanan is later seen trying to do the same with another rich man's daughter.
-While the trap was being set, Roopesh gets in touch with Nancy and tells her the truth.
-He steals their ransom money from their hideout and gives it back to her dad in the hope to reunite with Nancy.
-But Nancy reveals that she was only pretending to be in love with him because she wanted the money back and that she wanted to break his heart in return.
+Roopesh, Tommy, and their third companion, Narayanan, are later seen trying to do the same with another rich man's daughter.
+While the trap is being set, Roopesh gets in touch with Nancy and tells her the truth.
+He steals their ransom money from their hideout and gives it back to her dad in the hope of reuniting with Nancy.
+However, Nancy reveals that she was only pretending to be in love with him because she wanted the money back and broke his heart in return.
 She gets engaged to the guy chosen by her father in front of Roopesh.

 Tommy and Narayanan follow them back to this place and abduct Roopesh and Nancy.
 In the fight that follows, Roopesh grabs the gun and shoots Tommy and Narayanan.
 He then calls Nancy's father to come and pick her up.
-When she was about to leave, Roopesh bids her adieu and shoots himself.
+When she is about to leave, Roopesh bids her adieu and shoots himself.
 Nancy cries out loud suggesting that she was in love with Roopesh.